pljones/ns_kit7-sfz2/_td-27kv2_scripts/README.md

 ```

 Once the kit pieces are there (in fact, once the ranges are there), `mk_kits.sh` can have the
 "mic group" levels set.
-This is a manual process...
+This is a manual process... and it's still evolving...

 Each mic group is checked by running a command like this:
 ```bash
 grep 'cymbals/' ns_kits7-all_samples-db_ranges.txt | sort -t\; -k1n | grep stx/ | grep 'cy12\|cy19c\|cy20'
 ```